davidmreed/nonskating.club/content/guides/jam-timer.md

 **If a stoppage of play is ending:**

-1. (Optional) Give the nonstandard hand signal for “this whistle ends the timeout”.
+1. (Optional/Regional) Give the nonstandard hand signal for “this whistle ends the timeout”.
 Stand on or adjacent to the Pivot Line and extend your open palm in the direction of the skaters with fingers together, indicating “stop”.
-2. (Optional) Give the nonstandard verbal cue “Next whistle ends the (time out/official review)“, if applicable.
+2. (Optional/Regional) Give the nonstandard verbal cue “Next whistle ends the (time out/official review)“, if applicable.
 3. Stop and reset your Jam Clock.
 4. Blow a Rolling Whistle cue and start your Jam Clock to time the lineup period.